Transconjunctival Blepharoplasty – a Freshened Look (Without Signs of Surgery)

 Dr. Prasad’s Transconjunctival Blepharoplasty Procedure

-Dr. Prasad performs transconjunctival blepharoplasty under local anesthesia, allowing a quicker recovery time.
-During the procedure, the lower eyelid is pulled away from the eye and swept with the laser.
-Along the length of the back-side of the eyelid, the fat tissue is destroyed.
-Dr. Prasad evaluates the results throughout the procedure to make sure that the appropriate amount of tissue is removed.
-In most cases, the skin under the eye will simply return to a more normal position.
-If needed, Dr. Prasad may also tighten any resulting loose skin after the fat is removed.
-This process does not usually require stitches, and downtime is minimal.
+Dr. Prasad performs transconjunctival blepharoplasty under local anesthesia with LITE IV sedation (twilight anesthesia), allowing a quicker recovery time.
+During the procedure, the lower eyelid is approached from the inside and the fat pockets are sculpted and repositioned.
+Dr. Prasad evaluates the results throughout the procedure to make sure that the shape and contour of the eyes are as desired.
+If needed, Dr. Prasad may also tighten any loose skin after the fat is removed.
+This process usually involves the use of lasers such as the fractional CO2 laser and does not usually require stitches, and downtime is minimal.

 Cosmetic Oculoplastic/Oculofacial Plastic Surgeon – Super-Specialist and Artistry for the Eye Area